Hute History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hute research.
-Another 149 words (11 lines of text) covering the years 1668, 1724, 1816 and are included under the topic Early Hute History in all our PDF Extended History products and printed products wherever possible.
+Another 149 words (11 lines of text) covering the years 1668, 1724, 1816, 1689, 1752 and are included under the topic Early Hute History in all our PDF Extended History products and printed products wherever possible.

 Hute Spelling Variations

 Hute has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hute have been found, including Hood, Hoods, Hude, Hud, Hudd, Hode, Hoode and others.

 Early Notables of the Hute family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Hute Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hute family to Ireland

 Some of the Hute family moved to Ireland, but this topic is not covered in this excerpt.

 Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.